Mental-Vagabond/Mental-Vagabond.github.io/_posts/christian-naturism/2020-09-30-Bible_Verses_With_Nudity.md

 #### Leviticus 18:6-18
 6 None of you shall approach to any that are near of kin to him, to uncover their nakedness: I am Jehovah. i
 #### Leviticus 18:6-19
-6 None of you shall approach to any that are near of kin to him, to uncover their nakedness: I am Jehovah. i 7 The nakedness of thy father, even the nakedness of thy mother, shalt thou not uncover: she is thy mother; thou shalt not uncover her nakedness.
+6 None of you shall approach to any that are near of kin to him, to uncover their nakedness: I am Jehovah.
+7 The nakedness of thy father, even the nakedness of thy mother, shalt thou not uncover: she is thy mother; thou shalt not uncover her nakedness.
 8 The nakedness of thy father’s wife shalt thou not uncover; it is thy father’s nakedness.
 9 The nakedness of thy sister, the daughter of thy father, or the daughter of thy mother, whether born at home, or born abroad, even their nakedness thou shalt not uncover.